lacanoid/datalink/ROADMAP.md

 =====
 - perl function to read text file sequentialy and return a set of (i int,o bigint,line text)
 - add DLVALUE(uri, ...)
+- add datalink.uri_get(datalink,...)
 - create explicit datalink.exists(datalink) function
-- more compact datalink storage (use 1 letter keys)
+- more compact datalink storage (use 1 letter json keys)
 - remove link_control from link_control_options (it is implied by dl_integrity)
 - allow backups for read_access=fs LCO
 - pluggable filename+token handling so we can support more common token;basename convention